How to Make a Visual Essay

 - What are the other views on this topic?

-- What objections would people have to your claim?
+- What objections would people have to your ideas?

 - What are your most convincing arguments to refute those objections?

-- What images would you like to find to illustrate your claim?
+- What images would you like to find to illustrate your thesis?

 - What quotations or phrases could you use that would be memorable?